smartcontractkit/documentation/docs/Introduction/tutorials/intermediates-tutorial.md

   https://www.youtube.com/watch?v=JqZWariqh5s
 </p>

-> Note: The video uses a seed phrase to request randomness, this has been depreciated.
+> Note: The video uses a seed phrase to request randomness, this has been deprecated.
 Please use the code here.

 # Introduction